-Whether you eat it as a side for breakfast, pile it high on a BLT, mix it into a fat-washed cocktail or, hell, just eat it for eating’s sake, bacon is one of life’s greatest pleasures (as evident by its prominent role in The Manual podcast and in our lives in general).
-That mixture of salt, fat, and crunch is downright addicting, especially if you’re biting into a piece of top-notch, quality meat.
+That mixture of fat, salt, and crunch is downright addicting, especially if you’re biting into a piece of top-notch, quality meat.
 If you’re looking to buy the very best bacon, we rounded up 11 succulent brands for you to try.
 These porcine delights are at the top of their game, so you’re getting the very best when you fry up a strip.

 Then, once you’ve picked out your favorite brand of bacon (or done the democratic thing and ordered a little bit of everything), make sure to pick up this bacon cookbook so that you can really make the most of your bacon-filled life.

-Better known for the delicious hams they’ve made since 1947, Benton’s smokes all their meats in a small smoker out back of their facility in Tennessee.
+Better known for the delicious hams they’ve made since 1947, Benton’s smokes all its meats in a small smoker out back of its facility in Tennessee.
 The hand-rubbed bacon is cured for weeks before undergoing 48 hours of smoke on each side for pig perfection.